 Today at HIMSS18, Validic™ announced Validic Impact, a cloud-based platform to enable remote monitoring capabilities for a device-agnostic, disease-agnostic approach to chronic disease management and post-acute care.

-Built on Validic’s core data connectivity platform (Inform), Validic Impact provides continuous access to personal health data from nearly 400 in-home medical devices and wearables — with a comprehensive toolset to elevate critical data, enroll program members, and manage device connections.
+Built on Validic’s core data connectivity platform (Inform), Validic Impact provides continuous access to personal health data from over 350 in-home medical devices and wearables — with a comprehensive toolset to elevate critical data, enroll program members, and manage device connections.

 With access to enhanced workflow tools and dashboards needed to make personal health data actionable, Impact simplifies the enrollment process, data analysis, and general administration of your health and wellness programs.

 As a lightweight remote monitoring platform built for scale and customization, Impact helps care teams make continuous data, from hundreds of in-home medical devices and wearables, actionable within the workflows and electronic health record (EHR).
 For Providers and Payors, Validic Impact leverages and augments the functionality of embedded clinical systems and care management solutions.
 Moreover, Impact is componentized, which enables multiple disease-specific programs to be created and run concurrently — regardless of the condition or size of the population being managed.

 Diabetes, Hypertension, COPD, and so on, Impact can manage across conditions from a single platform and with a single implementation.
 This prevents the need for numerous, time-consuming IT investments or vendor relationships to manage remote monitoring for each condition.
 Impact is customizable at the health system, population, and patient level to enable the most personalized care possible.